gurarpitzz/Medical-History-Classification-LangGraph/README.md

 ---
 ## 🚀 How It Works

-1. Symptom Collection
+1. **Symptom Collection**
-User is prompted for their symptoms through an input node.
+   The user is prompted for their symptoms through an input node.

-2. LLM Classification
+2. **LLM Classification**
    The Gemini model is asked to classify the input as one of:
- -General
+   - `General`
- -Emergency
+   - `Emergency`
- -Mental Health
+   - `Mental Health`

-3. Routing via LangGraph
+4. Routing via LangGraph
 LangGraph routes the workflow based on LLM output to the appropriate handling node.

-4. Final Output
+5. Final Output
 The assistant responds with triage instructions directing the user to the correct hospital department.

 ---